-As mentioned, the federal student loan payment and interest holiday that has been in effect since March 2020 will end as of Feb.
-1, 2022.
-When announcing the extension, the Department of Education called it the final extension.
+As mentioned, the federal student loan payment and interest holiday that has been in effect since March 2020 will end after Aug.
+31, 2022.
 This gives borrowers whose loans are serviced by FedLoan Servicing or Granite State and who are considering refinancing or consolidating before the moratorium expires a timeframe for taking action.

 Nearly 10 million borrowers with federal student loans serviced by FedLoan Servicing and Granite State are in for a big change amid the scheduled end of the widespread federal student loan payment and interest pause.